Incorporating Learnable Membrane Time Constant to Enhance Learning of Spiking Neural Networks: Related Works

 \textbf{Spiking neurons and layers of deep SNNs}~~ Spiking neuron and layer models play an essential role in SNNs.
-Wu et al. \cite{wu2019direct} proposed neuron normalization to balance each neuron's firing rate to avoid severe information loss.
 Cheng et al. \cite{LISNN} added the lateral interactions between neighboring neurons and get better accuracy and stronger noise-robustness.
 Zimmer et al. \cite{zimmer2019technical} firstly adopt the learnable time constants in LIF neurons for the speech recognition task.
 Bellec et al. \cite{NIPS2018_7359} proposed the adaptive threshold spiking neuron to enhance computing and learning capabilities of SNNs, which was improved by \cite{yin2020effective} with learnable time constants.
-Rathi et al. \cite{rathi2020dietsnn} suggested to use a learnable membrane leak and firing threshold to finetune SNNs converted from ANNs.
+Rathi et al. \cite{rathi2020dietsnn} suggested using a learnable membrane leak and firing threshold to finetune SNNs converted from ANNs.
 Despite this, no systematic research on the effects of learning membrane time constants to SNNs has been conducted so far, which is exactly the aim of this paper.
+Wu et al. \cite{wu2019direct} found that normalization layers are also critical for deep SNNs and proposed Neuron Normalization (NeuNorm) to balance each neuron's firing rate to avoid severe information loss.
+Ledinauskas, E et al. \cite{ledinauskas2020training} firstly suggested that using Batch Normalization \cite{BN} in deep SNNs for faster convergence.